eduardolucioac/psx-grp-flt/README.md

 ### Install psx-grp-flt

-It will install the git package, download the "psx-grp-flt" repository, move it to a proper location and install its Python 2.7 dependency...
+It will install the git package, download the *psx-grp-flt* repository, move it to a proper location and install its Python 2.7 dependency...

 ```
 yum install -y git-core